Tea505/TeaLib/README.md

 [![](https://jitpack.io/v/Tea505/TeaLib.svg)](https://jitpack.io/#Tea505/TeaLib)

 ## Documentation 💭✍
-TeaLib is Java and Kotlin library written for FTC robotics competition.
+TeaLib is a Java library written for FTC robotics competition.
 It is designed for both autonomous and tele operated robotic functions.
 More information coming soon!!!